-Central Government has agreed a framework for the whole of Government, which will drive climate change policy towards low greenhouse gas emissions and climate resilience in New Zealand.
+Central Government has agreed a framework for the whole of Government which will drive climate change policy towards low greenhouse gas emissions and climate resilience in New Zealand.
 The framework includes a focus on a productive, sustainable and climate-resilient economy and a just and inclusive society.
-This is consistent with previous guidance from NRC focused on environmental sustainability, and this focus has been embedded within Northland Inc, our workstreams, and organisational activities.
+This is consistent with guidance from the Shareholders focused on environmental sustainability, and this has been embedded within Northland Inc, our workstreams, and organisational activities.

-Northland Inc will continue to develop and support economic development strategies and actions that incorporate the principles of Inclusive Growth and look to provide alignment with the living standards framework.
-We strive to ensure fair and equitable outcomes that balance economic development with sustainable environmental management, and will prioritise economic opportunities which support environmental management and climate change.
+Northland Inc will continue to evolve and support economic development strategies and actions that incorporate the principles of Inclusive Growth and look to provide alignment with the living standards framework.
+We strive to ensure fair and equitable outcomes that balance economic development with environmental management and will prioritise economic opportunities which employ best practice environmental management, sustainability and regenerative activities.